 - CSU US History, Constitution and American Ideals Courses

-Transferability lists for academic years up to and including 2015-2016 will be displayed in the form of legacy ASSIST PDFs.
+Transferability lists for academic years up to and including 2015-2016 are displayed in the form of legacy ASSIST PDFs.

-Transferability lists for academic years 2016-2017 and beyond will be displayed in a PDF of the new ASSIST format as available for each institution.
-Please note that the UC Transferable Courses list (the UC TCA) for 2019-2020 will not become available until Fall 2019 when the UC TCA review process has completed.
+Transferability lists for academic years 2016-2017 and beyond are displayed in a PDF of the new ASSIST format as available for each institution.
+Please note that the 2019-2020 UC Transferable Courses list (the UC TCA) and UC Transfer Admission Eligibility Courses list will not become available until Fall 2019 when the UC TCA review process has completed.

-Department, Prefix, Major and General Education articulation agreements will be made available as follows:
+Department, Prefix, Major and General Education articulation agreements are available as follows:

-- Articulation agreements for academic years 2015-2016 and prior will be displayed in the form of legacy ASSIST PDFs.
+- Articulation agreements for academic years 2015-2016 and prior are displayed in the format of legacy ASSIST PDFs.

-- Articulation agreements for academic year 2016-2017 will be displayed either in the legacy ASSIST PDF format, or in the new ASSIST PDF format, as determined by each four-year institution.
+- Articulation agreements for academic year 2016-2017 are displayed either in the legacy ASSIST PDF format, or will be displayed in the new ASSIST PDF format when available, as determined by each four-year institution.

-- Articulation agreements for academic years 2017-2018 and beyond will be displayed in the new ASSIST PDF format as available for each institution.
+- Articulation agreements for academic years 2017-2018 and beyond will be displayed in the new ASSIST PDF format when available and as determined by each institution.

 2. Will I find articulation agreements for every academic year?

-At the time of public release of the new ASSIST website, articulation agreements for the most recent academic years will still be under construction due to timing of when system functionality was in place for articulation agreements to be completed and published.
+At this time, articulation agreements for the most recent academic years are still under construction due to timing of when system functionality was in place for articulation agreements to be completed and published.
 As articulation agreements are finalized for publication, they will be made available on the new ASSIST website.
 In the meantime, you can access major requirement information for the most recent academic years directly from the public site via the UC and CSU specific website links as shown below.
 This FAQ will be updated with additional timeline information once available.
 Please check back regularly.

 3. Is there a tutorial available for the new ASSIST public website that I can share with others on my campus?

-New ASSIST public website tutorials may be accessed from the Tutorials page of the ASSIST Resource Center by May 31st.
+New ASSIST public website tutorials may be accessed from the Tutorials page of the ASSIST Resource Center.

-4. Will transferability lists and articulation agreements be viewable by each department, area or major?
+4. Are transferability lists and articulation agreements viewable by each department, area, or major?

 Transferability lists and articulation agreements for academics years up to and including 2015-2016 (Legacy ASSIST PDFs):

-- All list options available in the legacy ASSIST system (each department, each area, each major, etc.) will be available on the new ASSIST public website.
+- All list options available in the legacy ASSIST system (each department, each area, each major, etc.) are available on the new ASSIST public website.

-- Four-year institutions who opt to display 2016-2017 PDFs of major, department, and general education agreements from the legacy ASSIST system will also have all list options available.
+- Four-year institutions who opted to display 2016-2017 PDFs of major, department, and general education agreements from the legacy ASSIST system also have all list options available.

 Transferability lists and articulation agreements generated from the new ASSIST system for academic years 2016-2017 and beyond:

-- With the first phase of the release, selections available for transferability lists and articulation agreements generated from within the new system will be in an “All” format.
+- With the first phase of the release, selections available for transferability lists and articulation agreements generated from within the new system are in an “All” format.
 For example, CSU Transferable Courses by all departments, or all majors, instead of individual majors.